-Professor of History, History Department Chair, James J. Kenneally Distinguished Professor of History
+Dean of the May School of Arts & Sciences, James J. Kenneally Distinguished Professor of History

 Kevin P. Spicer, C.S.C., is the James J. Kenneally Distinguished Professor of History at Stonehill College.
 Father Kevin’s research centers on the relationship between the Roman Catholic Church and the German state under National Socialism.
 Currently, he is working on a study on the relationship of Jews and Catholics in Germany from 1918 to 1945.

 Together with Martina Cucchiara (Bluffton University), he edited and translated, The Evil that Surrounds Us: The WWII Memoir of Erna Becker-Kohen (2017).
 Father Kevin is also the author of Hitler’s Priests: Catholic Clergy and National Socialism (2008/2017) and Resisting the Third Reich: The Catholic Clergy in Hitler’s Berlin (2004) and editor of Antisemitism, Christian Ambivalence, and the Holocaust (2007).
 McGill-Queens recently published his new edited volume Religion, Ethnonationalism, and Antisemitism In the Era of the Two World Wars, edited with Rebecca Carter-Chand of the United States Holocaust Memorial Museum.

 Chair of the Council of Centers on Jewish-Christian Relations (CCJR) and co-editor of Studies in Christian-Jewish Relations, Father Kevin previously served on the Holocaust Educational Foundation’s Academic Advisory Council and on the US Holocaust Memorial Museum’s Committee on Ethics, Religion, and the Holocaust.